ritaafranco/dtc-project-brooklyn-food-waste/README.md

 1. Create a Kaggle account [here](https://www.kaggle.com/account/login?phase=startRegisterTab&returnUrl=%2Fritamafranco%2Faccount).
 2. Log in to your account, navigate to account settings and create a **new API Token**:
 ![image](https://github.com/ritaafranco/dtc-project-brooklyn-food-waste/blob/main/99_files/Kaggle%20API.png)
-3. A json file called `kaggle.json` conatining your credentials will be downloaded.
+3. A json file called `kaggle.json` containing your credentials will be downloaded.
 Please save it under `~/.kaggle/kaggle.json`.

 ## Google Cloud Account
 For this project a free GCP account is all you need.